Abergynolwyn: History

 Historically, the village was part of Merionethshire and its main industry was slate quarrying.
 The village was founded in the 1860s to house workers at the nearby Bryn Eglwys quarry.
 The quarry brought in migrant workers from other areas of Wales and at one time the village had an Anglican church and three nonconformist chapels.
 The slate was shipped to the coast on the Talyllyn Railway.
 A decline in the demand for Welsh slate caused reductions in the workforce, and the quarry finally closed in 1948.
 Today farming, forestry and tourism are the major local industries.

+Transport

 Talyllyn Railway

 The village pub, the Railway Inn, is named after the Talyllyn Railway whose narrow gauge branch once reached into the heart of the village down an incline from a ledge on the hillside above.
-The railway now terminates at Nant Gwernol station above the village, although for many years the terminus was at Abergynolwyn Station outside the village.
+The railway now terminates at Nant Gwernol station above the village, although for many years the terminus was at Abergynolwyn station outside the village.

+Road transport

+The village is situated on the B4405 road, which passes through the centre, and is served by the G24 bus route.
+In 2024, there are 5 buses per day to Tywyn and Machynlleth/Dolgellau on weekdays and 3 on Saturdays.